 Somehow, five months have dissolved since I last published a report of our progress towards making a digital nomad living.
-So, what have we been up?
+So, what have we been up to?
 Well, we’ve made visa runs to Penang and Hanoi, taken a spin on the Mae Hong Son Loop, celebrated our four-year travelversary and taken up yoga.
 Oh, in case you missed it, we also got married and started planning our onward adventures to Nepal and Sri Lanka.
 That might all sound exciting, but daily life in Chiang Mai has mainly been all about work.
 So, what have we achieved?

 What we’ve been working on

 I’ve been focusing hard on freelance writing, which is starting to pay off.
 I now have four clients and a steadier income, yet I’m still finding my feet and learning hard lessons about being a freelancer.
 The blog has taken a back seat lately but I’m publishing at least once a week and we’re occasionally accepting advertising, plus making a small amount from affiliates.
 I’ve also finally finished writing our Teaching in Vietnam e-book, which Andrew is now designing.
 Our big goal is to have that finished and up on the site before we leave Chiang Mai in – gasp – just seven weeks’ time!